Who Was Pontius Pilate?

-Pontius Pilate’s date of birth is unknown.
-He is believed to have hailed from the Samnium region of central Italy.
+Pontius Pilate is believed to have hailed from the Samnium region of central Italy.
 Pontius Pilate served as the prefect of Judaea from 26 to 36 A.D.
 He convicted Jesus of treason and declared that Jesus thought himself King of the Jews, and had Jesus crucified.
 Pilate died 39 A.D.
 The cause of his death remains a mystery.
-An artifact found in 1961 proved his existence.
+An artifact found in 1961 confirmed his existence.

 Prefect of Judea

 In 26 A.D. the Roman Emperor Tiberius appointed Pontius Pilate prefect of the Roman provinces of Judaea, Samaria and Idumæa, although Pilate is best known for his leadership of Judaea.
-While the typical term for a Roman prefect was 1–3 years, Pilate was to hold his post as the fifth Roman procurator for 10 years.
+While the typical term for a Roman prefect was one to three years, Pilate was to hold his post as the fifth Roman procurator for 10 years.
 In assuming his position, Pontius Pilate succeeded Valerius Gratus.

 As a Roman prefect, Pontius Pilate was granted the power of a supreme judge, which meant that he had the sole authority to order a criminal’s execution.
 His duties as a prefect included such mundane tasks as tax collection and managing construction projects.
 But, perhaps his most crucial responsibility was that of maintaining law and order.
 Pontius Pilate attempted to do so by any means necessary.
 What he couldn’t negotiate he is said to have accomplished through brute force.